thevoid12/brainwars/brainwars_todo.md

 ## v2
 - [ ] move to redis
 - [ ] uploading pdf's to generate question
+- [ ] confetti needs to come only for the winning user
+- [ ] completely gamify the ui
+- [ ] there is another checklist shown with the status of others submitted the question or not
+- [ ] add pagination to my quiz page
 ## prod todo check
 - [ ] tailwind
 - [ ] get google auth keys and set it up properly